RacsoRhodes/travelpoints/readme.txt

 	This mod is for Minetest 0.4.8 or the latest build.

+	Extract archive, and rename directory "travelpoints-master" to "travelpoints".

-	Extract or move the extracted directory "travelpoints" into the "mods" directory of your Minetest installation.
+	Move the extracted directory "travelpoints" into the "mods"	directory of your Minetest installation.

 --------------------------------------------------------------------------------
 04. Textures